timbode/mthesis/twodim/README.md

 Folder for the twodimensional lattice.
+Started on 1 December.